Rokmaster Resources (CVE:RKR) Trading Down 25% – What’s Next?

-Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report) fell 25% during mid-day trading on Wednesday .
+Shares of Rokmaster Resources Corp.
+(CVE:RKR – Get Free Report) traded down 25% during mid-day trading on Wednesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-105,190 shares were traded during mid-day trading, an increase of 122% from the average session volume of 47,428 shares.
+135,250 shares changed hands during trading, an increase of 171% from the average session volume of 49,903 shares.
 The stock had previously closed at C$0.02.

 Rokmaster Resources Company Profile